hashnfv/hashnfv-escalator/docs/02-Background_and_Terminologies.rst

 resources could be divided into computing node, networking node, storage node and management node.

-The possible upgrade objects in these nodes are addressed below:
+The possible upgrade objects in these nodes are considered below:
 (Note: hardware based virtualization may be considered as virtualization facility resource, but from escalator perspective, it is better to consider it as part of the hardware upgrade. )